Olympus PEN-F vs Pentax K-1

 Studio photographers will appreciate that the Pentax K-1 (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the PEN-F and the K-1 have been discontinued, but can regularly be found used on eBay.
+Both the PEN-F and the K-1 have been discontinued, but can regularly be found used on ebay.
 The K-1 was replaced by the Pentax K-1 II, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Pentax websites.
+Further information on the features and operation of the PEN-F and K-1 can be found, respectively, in the Olympus PEN-F Manual (free pdf) or the online Pentax K-1 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus PEN-F or the Pentax K-1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.